Can you use Coffee Filters in an Air fryer

 4. Versatility: Coffee filters can be adapted for various air frying needs, such as absorbing moisture from foods or separating layers to cook multiple items simultaneously.

-5. Cost-Effectiveness: Compared to specialized air fryer accessories, coffee filters are readily available and inexpensive, making them a budget-friendly option for enhancing air frying capabilities.
+5. Cost-Effectiveness: Compared to specialised air fryer accessories, coffee filters are readily available and inexpensive, making them a budget-friendly option for enhancing air frying capabilities.

 Ways to Use Coffee Filters in Fryer